Small Group Ministry

 Small Group Ministry is where 8-10 people meet in a committed group with the intention of establishing deeper connections with each other and with God.
 The groups meet once a month from October to June and are led by trained lay members of the congregation.
 The group meetings run 1.5 hours and include a check-in, a short topic reading, discussion of the topic, and closing prayer.

-This year our Small Groups will focus on the WHY WE WORSHIP theme that is guiding our Creative Worship and other church programs.
+This year our Small Groups will focus on the STORIES OF OUR FAITH theme that is guiding our Creative Worship and other church programs.
 Each month we’ll focus on a different aspect of our worship and how it connects with our faith journey!
 Full Details Here.

 Wednesday Morning Adult Ed

 Why do we have four Gospels?
 Why do they contradict each other at times?
-What was the purpose of Paul’s letters?
 What is the Book of Revelation really about?
-Beginning this fall, we’ll take a year-long look at the New Testament through this 24-part video lecture series produced by the Great Courses.
-These dynamic lectures, given by Professor David Brakke, Chair of Christian History at Ohio State University, start with the earliest writings of the NT – the letters of Paul, and then move on to the Gospels and Revelation.
+This fall, we’ll continue our year-long look at the New Testament with the Great Courses video lecture series.
+We'll begin with a review of the gospels we covered last spring (Mark, Matthew, Luke) and then move on to the Gospel of John, the letters NOT written by Paul, and the Book of Revelation.
 We’ll examine the original contexts of these writings and the people who wrote them, giving us a new perspective on these ancient texts.
 Full Details.

 Racial Justice Group